newjersey/navigator.business.nj.gov/content/src/fundings/growing-apprenticeship-in-nontraditional-sectors.md

 ---
 ### Eligibility
-This competitive grant opportunity is open to the following entities who are developing new, or building upon existing Registered Apprenticeship programs:
+* Entities who are developing new, or building upon existing Registered Apprenticeship programs.

-Any employer; Employer / Trade Associations; Any labor organization which represents workers in the occupation for which the apprentices will be trained; and any other organization as listed within the Notice of Grant Opportunity.
+* Any employer, Trade Associations, or labor organization which represents workers in the occupation for which the apprentices will be trained.
+* Any other organization as listed within the Notice of Grant Opportunity.

 > ### Benefit
 >Eligible applicants can request funding to offset administrative costs incurred creating the Registered Apprenticeship Program, costs incurred for training the new apprentice, and provides a 50% wage reimbursement for the first twelve months of newly hired apprentices’ employment for occupations paying a starting wage of at least $16.00 per hour.